Paraidomat/linux-turbo-adventure/Markdown/003_Processes.md

 ## What is a Process

-> A process can be thought of as computer program in action.
+> Process is a computer program in action.

 - Is a dynamic entity, constantly changing as the machine code instructions are exectued by the processor.